cbourke/ComputerScienceII/documents/syllabus.md

 | Labs        | 13     |  260   |
 | Assignments | 9      |  975   |
 | Total       |        | 1250   |

+The honor section point distribution is similar but there are more total points due to additional required points on the assignments.

 ### Scale